Neo Gods & Hyper Myths-

-Venus Púdicas was a starting point from which to analyse the construction of female archetypes.
-On these new pieces the iconography refers mainly to Nike, the goddess of Victory.
-In both cases the viewer encounters archival images of classic sculptures (from the Aby Warburg Database) in contrast with images that came from the net, commercial advertisements and other low-res images sources.
+Venus Púdicas was a starting point from which to analyze the construction of female archetypes.
+On these new pieces, the iconography refers mainly to Nike, the goddess of Victory.
+In both cases, the viewer encounters archival images of classic sculptures (from the Aby Warburg Database) in contrast with images that came from the net, commercial advertisements, and other low-res images sources.

-The pieces, small in size, confront with their conceptual density, product of hypervisuality and sign saturation.
-Statues, women without heads, winged figures, mirrors, tablets, pedestals, mobiles, limbs and gestures, accumulate their meanings by playing with iconography, while seeking linguistic connections.
-Thus, offering flexible and polysemic meanings in order to demonstrate the commodification of the symbolic.
+The pieces, small in size, confront their conceptual density, existence as products of hypervisibility and sign saturation.
+Statues, women without heads, winged figures, mirrors, tablets, pedestals, mobiles, limbs, and gestures, accumulate their meanings by playing with iconography while seeking linguistic connections.
+Thus, offering flexible and polysemic meanings to demonstrate the commodification of the symbolic.

-Density is drawn as the central theme of the project, in which the mass of icons and its complex understanding grant the artist a promethean decoding task which, paradoxically can only be solved with a subsequent work of coding.
+Density is drawn as the central theme of the project, in which the mass of icons and its complex understanding grant the artist a promethean decoding task which, paradoxically can only be solved with subsequent coding work.